mydobie/skipMenu/README.md

             <td>reloadOnChange</td>
             <td>boolean</td>
             <td>false</td>
             <td>EXPERIMENTAL.
 The menu is automatically rebuild anytime the DOM changes.
-This removes the need to call the update method.</td>
+This replaces the need to call the update method.</td>
        </tr>
         <tr>
             <td>useAccessKey</td>